Everloom-129/Summer_Research_2023/Blind_LLM_Guide_Project/Chatbot/key/mot_usr.md

 Person 164 is also moving closer but has high confidence and is on both sides of the car.
 Person 151 is moving closer, is on both sides of the car, and has high confidence.
 Person 172 is static or moving slightly but is on the left side of the car and has high confidence.
-Person 174 is static or moving slightly but is on the left side of the car.
-Confidence is not provided.
-Person 186 is static or moving slightly and is on both sides of the car.
-Confidence is not provided.
-Person 139 is static or moving slightly and is on the left side of the car.
-Confidence is not provided.
-Person 189 is static or moving slightly and is on the left side of the car.
-Confidence is not provided.
 Person 190 is moving closer, is on both sides of the car, and has high confidence (from previous frame).
 Person 191 data is incomplete for this frame.
 #### Safety Evaluation
-Person 162: Risky (Moving closer, high confidence, both sides) Person 164: Risky (Moving closer, high confidence, both sides) Person 151: Risky (Moving closer, high confidence, both sides) Person 172: Safe (Static or slight movement, left side, high confidence) Person 174: Safe (Static or slight movement, left side, confidence not provided) Person 186: Safe (Static or slight movement, both sides, confidence not provided) Person 139: Safe (Static or slight movement, left side, confidence not provided) Person 189: Safe (Static or slight movement, left side, confidence not provided) Person 190: Risky (Moving closer, high confidence, both sides)
+Person 162: Risky
+Person 164: Risky
+Person 151: Risky
+Person 172: Safe
+Person 174: Safe
+Person 186: Safe
+Person 139: Safe
+Person 189: Safe
+Person 190: Risky

 Please wait for the user data then start evaluation.